Yewmark.

 That’s the image we kept coming back to: something quietly made over time, dense from years of small additions, stronger than it looks.
 We thought it described what a journal should be.

-Make your mark, slowly
+Make your mark, at your own pace

 Mark— your entries are yours.
 Yewmark is for noticing what you actually thought, not for performing thought to an audience.
 There’s no public profile, no follower count, no feed.
 The only reader of your journal is you (and, sometimes, a voice in your ear that you’ve chosen).